moemursi/react-redux-intro-lab-cb-gh-000/README.md

 `App` will render a child component, `Game`.

+The `App` component should have three functions defined:

+* `calculateScore` - Should take in a hand as an argument and return the total
+* `newGame` - Should dispatch the `resetGame` action and the `startGame` action
+* `aiTurn` - Should dispatch the `hitAI` action

+All of these functions need to be passed down to `Game` as props.

 `Game` is a functional component that renders the following info under the following conditions:

 * If there is no winner:
   * display the user total in a `<p>` tag with a class of `'user-total'`
-  * display a button with a class of `play` and text of "hit me"
+  * display a button with a class of `hitMe` and text of "Hit Me"
 * If there is a winner:
   * display the winner in a `<p>` tag with a class of `'winner'`
   * display the user total in a `<p>` tag with a class of `'user-total'`
-  * display the computer total in a `<p>` tag with a class of `'computer-total'`
+  * display the computer total in a `<p>` tag with a class of `'ai-total'`
-  * display a button with a class of `'reset'` and text of `"play again"`
+  * display a button with a class of `'newGame'` and text of `"New Game"`

-The `App` component should have two functions defined:

-* `playRound`
-* `reset`

-The `playRound` function dispatches the `executeRound` action via `this.props.actions.executeRound`.

-The `reset` function dispatches the `resetGame` action via `this.props.actions.resetGame`.

-Both of these functions need to be passed down to `Game` as props.

-Pass `playRound` to `Game` under a prop of `triggerExecuteRound` and pass `reset` to `Game` under a prop of `triggerResetGame`.

-In the `Game` component, when a user clicks on the `"hit me"` button, it should invoke the `triggerExecuteRound` function from props, which will in turn tell `App` to run `this.props.actions.executeRound`, thus dispatching that action to the reducer and updating application state.
+In the `Game` component, when a user clicks on the `"Hit Me"` button, it should invoke the `hitUser` action, which will in turn tell `App` to run `hitUser`, thus dispatching that action to the reducer and updating application state.

-Similarly, in the `Game` component, when a user clicks on the `"play again"` button, it should inovke the `triggerResetGame` function from props, which will tell `App` to run `this.props.actions.resetGame`, thus dispatching *that* action to the reducer and updating application state.
+Similarly, in the `Game` component, when a user clicks on the `"New Game"` button, it should invoke the `newGame` function from props.